jdoleary/Spellmasons/docs/CriticalPath.md

         - Maybe not exponential?
     - Submit to IGN and others
     - Balanced / Difficult
+    - 2nd algorithm for generating levels
+        - see branch 2nd-level-algorithm
+    - Finish Looping
+        - (see branch `loop-tint-level`)
 - January 1/22-1/28
     - Prepare to ship
         - Accessability / Localization Language Support / Spellcheck